otmansabir/otmansabir/README.md

 # Otman Sabir — Software Developer

-Passionate software developer and Software Engineering student at 1337 School (42 Network).
-I design and build reliable software across systems and the web, with a focus on clear design, performance, and readable code.
-Based in Morocco, open to global opportunities.
+Software Engineering student at 1337 School (42 Network) and passionate software developer.
+I design and build reliable software across systems and the web, focusing on clarity, performance, and maintainability.
+Based in Morocco — open to global opportunities.

 ---